Skip to main content

 Core Recruiting Software Functionalities (25% of total score): For a recruitment system to land a place in my initial list, it needed to fulfill the following basic functionalities to start:

-• Job posting tools to help you advertise positions across multiple platforms
+• Job posting tools to help you with candidate sourcing across multiple platforms

 • Either an integrated applicant tracking system (ATS), a candidate relationship management (CRM) database, or a customizable dashboard where you can track job applications for your open positions

-• Candidate screening tools, including side-by-side comparisons, skill-based comparisons, and resume screening to speed up candidate selection
+• Candidate screening tools, including side-by-side comparisons, skill-based comparisons, diversity recruiting, and resume screening to speed up candidate selection

 • Interview scheduling tools to automate the booking process